addoncod/Poker/README.md

 The game was made using HTML, CSS, JavaScript, JQuery, Ajax, MySQL and vanilla PHP to learn as much as possible.

-Index login page let you register to the game and then log into the menu with your username and password.
+Index login page let you register to the game and then log in to the menu with your username and password.
 ![Login](https://user-images.githubusercontent.com/105807818/223848966-fc7e1aac-c701-48b6-9afe-4a7035a3dbae.png)

 Menu page let you choose the table you want to play.
 Clicking one of the button will direct you to the chosen table.